kusshhhh1/Name_Search_Engine/README.md

 4. Results are displayed as clickable titles with URLs below the search input

 ## Technologies Used
-- Bolt.new for fast and easy app development
 - Google Search API / scraping (depending on API availability)
 - Modern CSS for clean, responsive UI

 ## Usage
-Simply clone or fork this repository and open it in Bolt.new environment or deploy it as per your setup.
+Simply clone or fork this repository deploy it as per your setup.